About 7-8 years ago I started making miniatures myself and I made this small backyard shed. So let me show you some of my personal work.

 Without further ado, here are my pictures: ( please excuse me if the pictures aren’t to clear, it’s not easy to photograph small things, that is like a different profession )

 - A cheese board, all made by me, including the mouse

 - patio chairs, table, plates, bread, butter, all made by me.
 The cutlery and teacups were a gift.

 - clogs, they were a gift, but I painted them.
 The savoy looks blue, but in reality, they are green, must be the camera effect 🙂

-- oops, the pile off wood fell down :-).
+- oops, the pile of wood fell down :-).
 The basket was a gift.
 The ax was bought.
-In the back: the water barrel, bucket and water tap was made by me.
+In the back: the water barrel, bucket, and water tap were made by me.

 - a saw bench, made by me.
 The saw was bought.

 - a sack of potatoes in the backyard shed, made by me